ChicoBitcoinJoe/community/notes.md

 - Comments
     - Need markdown
+    - first comment not showing up when coming from postview
     - Comment will not show if the comment chain does not reach the root
     - Comment reply has no preview

 ## NonCritical ##

+- Post Preview needs updating
+- fund development view does nothing after submission

 - Post View
     - submit post does not preview the comment section